 - Neither one of you gets exposed to HIV through drug use or other activities

 You can reduce the risk of infection with HIV and other sexually transmitted diseases by using barriers like condoms.
-Traditional condoms go on the penis, and a new type of condom goes in the vagina or in the rectum.
+Traditional condoms go on the penis.
+The "female" condom goes in the vagina or in the rectum of receptive men and women.
 For more information on condoms, see Fact Sheet 153.

 Some chemicals called spermicides can prevent pregnancy but they don’t prevent HIV.
 They might even increase your risk of getting infected if they cause irritation or swelling.